dr-yst/org-x/memory-bank/progress.md

 ## Progress Overview and Next Steps

 ### Current Progress Status
-Currently, the project is in its initial development stage.
-The basic implementation of org-mode parsing in the backend has been completed, enabling the extraction of structured data.
-This allows us to retrieve basic information such as titles, headings, tags, and TODO keywords from org-mode files.
+The project is progressing well in its initial development stage.
+We've successfully implemented headline hierarchy processing and basic content extraction, in addition to our earlier org-mode parsing functionality.
+This allows us to now represent the nested structure of org-mode documents and extract content from headlines, providing a more complete representation of org-mode files.

 ### Immediate Challenges
-- Complete implementation of hierarchy processing for `OrgHeadline` (child headings)
-- Improve content extraction processing
 - Implement file monitoring functionality
+- Set up type definition sharing with tauri-specta
+- Enhance content extraction to handle complex org-mode elements
+- Begin work on the frontend UI components

 ### Next Milestones
 1. **MVP Phase 1** (Goal within 4 weeks):